 CLOUD SECURITY AND COMPLIANCE

 Antoine Genereux, AWS Amazon Solutions Architect, took the stage to focus on security.
-The CME Group is one of many Capital Markets who choose AWS as their cloud provider; Antoine explained and showed specific statistics of why that is the case.
+The CME Group is one of many Capital Markets who chose AWS as their cloud provider; Antoine explained and showed specific statistics of why that is the case.

-AWS is renowned for their ability to remain so cost-effective but also meets high security standards and encryption protocols.
+AWS is renowned for their ability to remain cost-effective but also meets high security standards and encryption protocols.
 Antoine broke down the security flow at AWS which consists of six main parts: identity management, detective control, infrastructure security, data protection, and incident response.